catterer/chesshub/README.md

 **Player** is an actor uniquely identified by PlayerID (string) who requests games and makes moves.
 Players can be humans or bots.

 **Game** is a full game context uniquely identified by GameID (UUID).
 It is created once the Player requests a new game (that is, even before the Matching happens).
-Game context includes player or players participating in the game, the current state of the game (started,
+The game context includes the player or players participating in the game, the current state of the game (like PLAYING and FINISHED), and the state of the board.

 **Matching** means connecting two Players in the same Game.